moggieuk/ERCF-Software-V3/README.md

   <li>If using a toolhead sensor, that must be reliable too.
 The hall effect based switch is very awkward to get right because of so many variables: strength of magnet, amount of iron in washer, even temperature, therefore I strongly recommend a simple microswitch based detection.
 They work first time, every time.
   <li>Eliminate all points of friction in the filament path.
 There is lots written about this already but I found some unusual places where filament was rubbing on plastic and drilling out the path improved things a good deal.
   <li>This version of the driver software both, compensates for, and exploits the spring that is inherently built when homing to the extruder.
 The `ERCF_CALIBRATE_SINGLE TOOL=0` (which calibrates the *ercf_calib_ref* length) averages the measurement of multiple passes, measures the spring rebound and considers the configuration options when recommending and setting the ercf_calib_ref length.
 If you change basic configuration options it is advisable to rerun this calibration step again.
-  <li>The dreaded "Timer too close" can occur but I believe I have worked around many of these cases.
+  <li>The dreaded "Timer too close" can occur but I believe I have worked around these cases.
 The problem is not always an overloaded mcu as often cited -- there are a couple of bugs in Klipper that will delay messages between mcu and host and thus provoke this problem.
   <li>The servo problem where a servo with move to end position and then jump back can occur due to bug in Klipper just like the original software.
 The workaroud is increase the same servo "dwell" config options in small increments until the servo works reliably.
-  <li>I highly recommend the "sensorless selector" option -- it works well and provides for additional recovery abilities if filment gets stuck in encoder preventing selection of a different gate.
+  <li>I highly recommend Ette's "sensorless selector" option -- it works well and provides for additional recovery abilities if filment gets stuck in encoder preventing selection of a different gate.
 </ul>

 Good luck and hopefully a little less *enraged* printing.
 You can find me on discord as *moggieuk#6538*